Skip to content

 What is the difference between KYB and KYC in B2B onboarding?

 KYC verifies an individual's identity through government-issued ID and proof of address.
 KYB verifies a legal entity's existence, corporate structure, beneficial ownership chain, authorized representatives, and financial standing.
 The two processes require different document sets, different verification logic, and different reference registries.
-A critical mistake in B2B onboarding is treating KYB as simply an extension of the director's KYC: verifying the director's passport tells you nothing about whether the company's UBO declaration is accurate, whether the articles of association grant the signatory authority to bind the company, or whether the registered address matches an active operational premises.
+A critical mistake in B2B onboarding is treating KYB as simply an extension of the director's KYC: verifying the director's passport tells you nothing about whether the company's beneficial ownership declaration is accurate, whether the articles of incorporation grant the signatory authority to bind the company, or whether the registered address matches an active operational premises.

 What are the red flags to look for when verifying business documents?